 - 64GB / 256GB / 512GB / 1TB Storage Options

-With a high-powered A12X Bionic chip processor, great battery life, a 12MP rear camera, and 7MP front camera, and the fantastic Apple Pencil 2 as a stylus, this is simply one of the best-performing tablets you can find on the market today.
+This tablet has a high-powered Apple M1 chip processor, great battery life, a 12MP rear camera, and 12MP front camera, and the fantastic Apple Pencil 2 as a stylus.
+This is simply one of the best-performing tablets you can find on the market today.
 While the iPad Pro isn’t necessarily designed to be a gaming tablet, it’s built to handle anything performance-heavy, and that includes games.

-If you’re looking for a high powered tablet for everyday use, which is perfect for gaming whether it’s mobile, or emulator, then the Apple iPad Pro 2019 is the perfect tablet for you.
+If you’re looking for a high-powered tablet for everyday use, which is a good tablet for gaming whether it’s mobile, or emulator, then the Apple iPad Pro 2021 is the perfect tablet for you.

 Samsung has always been Apple’s big competitor when it comes to mobile and tablet devices.
-While it’s a significant drop in performance (and price), the Samsung Galaxy Tab S4 is a great option if you’re still looking for great power and performance, but not worried about having the expensive features and status image that Apple offers.
+While it’s a contender in performance (and price), the Samsung Galaxy Tab S7+ is a great option if you’re still looking for great power and performance.
+If you are not worried about having the expensive features and status image that Apple offers then this is the best tablet for games.

 The tablet runs on Android, meaning it’s quite customizable and has the option of attaching a keyboard cover and mouse to use like a laptop, which is a big selling point for some gamers out there.
-It also comes with an S-Pen, which is a chargeless smart pen which has some great interactive controls to speed up your workflow with the tablet.
+It also can connect to an S-Pen, which is a chargeless smartpen that has some great interactive controls to speed up your workflow with the tablet.

-The AMOLED display used in this tablet is also prime for gaming with its rich contrast, and deep colour; and the Dolby Atmos surround system is even further immersing when you’re getting sucked into a game of any kind.
+The display used in this tablet is also prime for gaming with its rich contrast, 120Hz refresh rate and deep color.
+The Dolby Atmos surround system is even further immersing when you’re getting sucked into a game of any kind.
+This really is the best tablets for games

 This is a very solid all-around choice for a gaming tablet, provided you’re not restricted by budget (or being an all-Apple fanboy).
-It’s a great device for portable gaming and entertainment in general and has the added bonus of being super customizable, as most android devices are.
+It’s a great device for portable gaming and entertainment in general and has the added bonus of being super customizable, and the ability to connect an Xbox controller for a true console gaming experience.

 - 16GB Internal Storage (microSD up to 64GB)